ALRhub/hydra_cluster_example/README.md

 This config is similar to the local multirun config, but it uses the bwuni platform config.
 You should see a new job being submitted to the cluster.
 Check their status using `squeue`.
 Normally, they should deploy within a few minutes.
 The results are plotted to wandb again.

+### Submitting the Job on the Real Queue
+The dev queue is nice for debugging, but due to the time limit of 30 minutes, it is not practical for real experiments.
+The `config/exp_5_bwuni.yaml` config uses the `bwuni_all_gpus` platform, which submits the job to all possible gpu queues.
+Try to run this config on the cluster.
+The waiting time might now be much longer.
+In general, a shorter timeout_min results in a higher priority.